matthewelse/sriracha/README.md

 calls to hot-reloadable functions via the jump table.
 This jump table is updated as the program live reloads.

+There are two parts to an application using Sriracha: the loader, and the application.

+The loader is a very simple (approximately application agnostic) executable, which bundles all of the application's dependencies (see notes below -- this is quite annoying), and is responsible for (re-)loading the application, and launching it.

+The application is just the application you want to live reload.
+For the most part, all you need to do is to define an entry point for the loader to call, and to annotate reloadable functions as `let%hot`.

+It's likely that a more complete integration with this library will require e.g. your web framework to be aware of hot reloading.
+In the future, we'll likely provide hooks to receive updates about e.g. hot reloads happening to clean-up after old versions of your code as necessary.

 <!-- for some reason this doesn't render properly as ## without this comment here -->
 ## Ideas